 That sounds like a much more manageable problem!
 Our third step is to simply work through the new problem as if we had been given those numbers in the first place.
 Let’s do that.
 If 3 boxes of apples cost 12 dollars, that’s $4 per box.
 If you want to buy 55 apples, and each box has 5 apples in it, you’ll need 11 boxes of apples.
 At $4 per box, that’s a total of 44 dollars.

 That’s our answer!
 Of course, our answer choices are still in terms of the four variables we were given.
 Our last step is to evaluate all five answer choices (using the values we chose for each variable) and find the answer choice that matches 44 dollars.

-That was pretty easy, huh?
+That was pretty easy, wasn’t it?
 The great thing about the pick trick technique is that you’ll get the correct answer no matter what numbers you plug in.
 There was nothing special about choosing 3, 12, 5, and 55.
 You could have chosen completely different numbers and still reached the same answer.
 You would have had a different “aim” than 44 dollars, but whatever number you ended up getting, it would be answer choice E that matched.
 Of course, there are certain numbers that are inherently easier than others.
-You probably noticed how 12 was easily divisible by 3, and likewise with 55 and 5.
-Consistently choosing numbers that make the math easier is something that comes through practicing the technique over time.
+You probably noticed how 12 was easily divisible by 3 and that 55 was easily divisible by 5.
+Consistently choosing numbers that make the math easier is something that comes through practicing this technique over time.
 If you’d like, go ahead and try the pick trick technique on this problem using your own numbers.
 Then, look for ways to apply it on your next set of ACT practice problems.
 I’m willing to bet there will be a few instances where it’s a big help!